DolapoOlayinka/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe board built solely with HTML and CSS. a freeCodeCamp responsive web design project
+Tic-Tac-Toe board built solely with HTML and CSS.
+A Udacity HTML & CSS project